PolarCookie/PolarGuides/README.md

 ## Setup
 1. Install your Zygor addon, the TBC version has been backported [here](https://www.reddit.com/r/wowservers/comments/6c9b2z/335_wrath_zygor_downgrade_to_243/)
 2. Copy the files in "replace(TBC/WotLK)" into ZygorGuidesViewer; I've added a feature to Zygor where it will disable auto accepting certain quests (see noautoaccept in the syntax guide).
 Used on event and escort quests.
-3. Add the .lua files to the ZygorGuidesViewer/Guides folder, edit ZygorGuidesViewer/Guides/Autoload.xml by adding the lines
+3. Add the .lua files to the ZygorGuidesViewer/Guides folder, edit ZygorGuidesViewer/Guides/Autoload.xml by adding the following lines.
+You may want to remove all other script lines here to save load time.
 ```
 <Script file="Ding80GuidesAlliance.lua"/>
 <Script file="BloodmystIsleTBC.lua"/>
 <Script file="Ding80GuidesAllianceTBCsolo.lua"/>
 <Script file="Ding80GuidesAllianceTBCduo.lua"/>
 ```
-You may want to remove all other script lines here to save load time.
 4. Turn off all dynamic progress, don't skip any step automatically.
 You can find this option in Interface->AddOns->ZygorGuidesViewer->Dynamic Progress, uncheck everything.

 ## Disclaimer